Ravn-Tech/HyperTag/README.md

 **Semantic Text & Image Search  (Experimental)**: Search for **images** (jpg, png) and **text documents** (yes, even PDF's) content with a simple text query.
 Text search is powered by the awesome [Sentence Transformers](https://github.com/UKPLab/sentence-transformers) library.
 Text to image search is powered by OpenAI's [CLIP model](https://openai.com/blog/clip/).
 Currently only English queries are supported.

 **HyperTag Daemon  (Experimental)**: Monitors `HyperTagFS` and directories added to the auto import list for user changes (see section "Start HyperTag Daemon" below).
-Also spawns the DaemonService which speeds up semantic search significantly.
+Also spawns the DaemonService which speeds up semantic search significantly (warning: daemon process is a RAM hog with ~2GB usage).

 **Fuzzy Matching Queries**: HyperTag uses fuzzy matching to minimize friction in the unlikely case of a typo.